George Jones: Early years (1931–1953)

 He left home at 16 and went to Jasper, Texas, where he sang and played on the KTXJ radio station with fellow musician Dalton Henderson.
 He moved to the KRIC radio station, and during an afternoon show there met his idol, Hank Williams ("I just stared," he later wrote).
 In the 1989 video documentary Same Ole Me, Jones admitted, "I couldn't think or eat nothin' unless it was Hank Williams, and I couldn't wait for his next record to come out.
 He had to be, really, the greatest."
-He married his first wife Dorothy Bonvillion in 1950; they divorced in 1951.
-He was enlisted in the United States Marines and until his discharge in 1953 was stationed in San Jose, California.
+He married his first wife, Dorothy Bonvillion in 1950; they divorced in 1951.
+He was enlisted in the United States Marines, and until his discharge in 1953, he was stationed in San Jose, California.

 First recordings (1954–1957)

 Jones married Shirley Ann Corley in 1954.
 His first record, the self-penned "No Money in This Deal", was recorded on January 19, 1954, and released in February on Starday Records.
 This began Jones's association with producer and mentor H.W.
 "Pappy" Daily.
 The song was cut in the living room of Starday Records' co-founder Jack Starnes, who produced it.
 Around this time Jones also worked at KTRM (now KZZB) in Beaumont.
 Deejay Gordon Baxter told Nick Tosches that Jones had acquired the nickname "possum" while working there.
 During his early recording sessions, Daily admonished Jones for attempting to sound too much like his heroes Hank Williams and Lefty Frizzell.
 In 1996 Jones recalled to NPR that the quality of production at Starday was poor.
 "It was a terrible sound.
 We recorded in a small living room of a house on a highway near Beaumont.
 You could hear the trucks.
 We had to stop a lot of times because it wasn't soundproof, it was just egg crates nailed on the wall and the big old semi trucks would go by and make a lot of noise and we'd have to start over again."
 Jones's first hit came with "Why Baby Why" in 1955, and in that year, while touring as a cast member of the Louisiana Hayride, Jones met and played shows with Elvis Presley and Johnny Cash.
 In 1994, Jones told Nick Tosches that Presley "stayed pretty much with his friends around him in his dressing room".
 Jones remained a lifelong friend of Johnny Cash, and was invited to sing at the Grand Ole Opry in 1956.